 We have completed introducing and practicing each of the Yamas and hopefully, we have brightened the world we interact with over the last few days.
 I remember Ni-yamas as IN-Yamas, or our inner ethics.
 Niyamas (KNEE-ya-mas) are guidelines for our own personal habits or observances.

 Saucha (SOW-cha) literally translates as purity or cleanliness from Sanskrit.
 This is a logical first for Yoga’s personal observances.. many of us start our day with a shower every morning.
 Saucha is about purity of the body as well as the mind, and reminds us to take a self-inventory of behaviors in our lives that no longer serve us, like unhealthy habits or negative thoughts.

 Today’s Daily Yogi Practice is to pamper yourself with a deep cleaning or other self-care.
 Need some ideas?
-If you have been stuck inside and allowed some areas your personal grooming to slide, maybe try something like a long shower or bubble bath.
+Keep it basic with a long shower or relaxing bubble bath.
 Maybe give yourself a pedicure, with a warm foot soak and lotion massage after, whether you paint your toes or not.
 Perhaps try a tooth whitening treatment.
 Relax with a face mask and cucumber slices over your eyes.
 If you want to try a new Ayurvedic practice, maybe try oil-pulling (I recommend 2-15 minutes, not 20-30) with coconut oil.
 If the days of social distancing are done, maybe book a last minute facial or salon treatment of your choice.
 Whatever practice feels right for you to integrate Saucha into your day.